 Smyrna, Georgia is located in Cobb County.
 It is found within the Atlanta Metropolitan Area and is just 10 miles northwest of Downtown Atlanta.
 In 2010, the population was 51,271.
 The estimated population in 2017 was 56,685 according to the U.S. Census Bureau.

 Smyrna grew a staggering 28 percent from 2000 to 2012.
-It is known to be one of the most populated and fastest growing cities in Georgia.
-As of May 2018, the Cobb unemployment rate was 3.1 percent, much lower the nationwide average of 4 percent at the same time.
+It is known to be one of the most populated and fastest-growing cities in Georgia.
+As of May 2018, the Cobb unemployment rate was 3.1 percent, much lower than the nationwide average of 4 percent at the same time.

 While there are many benefits of living in Smyrna, the community faces some obstacles as well, particularly when it comes to mental health care.
 This is evident in the fact that suicide is the third leading cause of premature death in Cobb County.